Mangrove Education & Restoration

 Mangroves are in peril around the world.
-It’s estimated that around fifty percent of the world’s mangroves have been lost in the past 50 years.
+It’s estimated that more than 1/3 of the world’s mangroves have been lost in the past 50 years.
 Much of this has been due to human destruction including overexploitation, coastal development, changes in water flow, oil spills, and marine debris.

 Mangroves are extremely important ecosystems.
 They provide goods and services such as wood, coal, and dyes; produce oxygen and reduce the amount of carbon dioxide in the atmosphere; provide coastal protection from storms and hurricanes; provide food, habitat, substrate, nursery and breeding grounds for many different organisms including numerous endangered and commercially important species; and reduce sedimentation and filter nutrients and toxins out of the water providing good water quality to coral reefs and seagrass ecosystems.

 - Educate students, teachers, and community members about mangrove forests.

 - Create a hands-on, collaborative project for students and teachers that will help to restore and monitor the mangrove ecosystem.

 - Engage students, teachers, and community members in stewardship of their natural resources and impart a conservation ethic.

 - Support each country’s commitment to teaching science, technology, engineering, art, and mathematics (STEAM).

 - Increase ocean literacy by creating awareness about mangroves, the threats posed, and how people can help preserve these diverse ecosystems.